TIY-Houston-Front-End-Engineering/Course-Guide/Assignments/react-time-machine/README.md

   - If you use setInterval() to make the years progress, you'll need to use clearInterval() to stop the progression.

 ## Deliverables
-  - A working, full interactive site on gh-pages, submitted via TIY-Classroom.
+  - A working, fully interactive site on gh-pages, submitted via TIY-Classroom.